 - Phone support

 Although specialist tasks are not necessarily done by healthcare VAs only, it’s also helpful to look into them to know whether you need assistance with these for your healthcare facility or practice.
 Having a strong presence online can boost your practice, and specialist VAs can really help you with that.

 - Customer engagement

 Do you need a healthcare VA?

-Who can benefit from a healthcare virtual assistant?
+Who can benefit from a telehealth virtual assistant?
 Practically any healthcare facility or practice!
 As long as you set the proper groundwork for your VA which means having the proper tools and software for them to use, you can definitely take advantage of the perks of having a remote healthcare VA.

 Here are just a few healthcare facilities and practices that can benefit from hiring a healthcare VA:

 - Mental Healthcare Facilities